nathanshammah/open-quantum-hardware/README.md

 ### Open-source software for hardware characterization and optimization
 - Quantum optimal control, noise calibration, error mitigation, has a side that is amenable to extend hardware into open-software.
-- [C3CS](https://c3-toolset.readthedocs.io/), an optimal control software developed mainly at Julich within the framework of the EU’s quantum computers, OpenSuperQ, which has an attention to open accessibility.
+- [C3](https://c3-toolset.readthedocs.io/), an optimal control software with a full quantum state simulator developed mainly at Julich and University of Saarland within the framework of the EU’s open quantum computer, OpenSuperQ, which has an attention to open accessibility. ([arxiv](https://arxiv.org/abs/2009.09866))
 - Mitiq, the open source software being developed at Unitary Labs, the R&D arm of Unitary Fund, which, being completely hardware-agnostic, can provide customizations with tight integration with specific executors.